What Insurance Do I Need to Deliver Takeaways?

 Read more about this specific type of cover in our full guide to Hire and Reward Insurance.

-Whether you opt for general hire and reward insurance or a specialist food delivery policy depends on your preferences – there are hundreds of policies out there to choose from that will provide you with a sufficient level of cover.
+Whether you opt for general hire and reward insurance or a specialist food delivery policy depends on your preferences and driving needs – there are hundreds of policies out there to choose from that will provide you with a sufficient level of cover.

 The cost of cover varies significantly between providers and policies, so be sure to shop around to find the most affordable deal for you, while ensuring that the insurance protects you against all eventualities.